Grogu51/sandbox_fuller_heather2/pages/about.md

 ## About the Collection

 This is a brief collection of foods I encountered while living in Nagoya, Japan.
 One of the most striking things about Japanese culture is the care and attention to detail when presenting seasonal or representative dishes for a particular region.
 I chose a few of my favorite dishes from my onsen vacations during my winter vaction in 2013.
-I have also included some pictures that I just enjoyed eating.:
+I have also included some pictures that I just enjoyed eating:

 - Eat with your eyes
 - Take in seasonal delights